openforcefield/openff-interchange/docs/annotations.md

 ```

 This can be useful if i.e. it is important that positions are universally stored with Angstroms and not nanometers.

+Note that this `Annotated` trick is specifically used by Pydantic classes, and will cause an error at runtime when violated - static type checkers like MyPy and PyRight will not be able to validate that units and dimensionality are correct.